 Think what you can make out of it.
-Probably you intend to use this star as part of a simple composition, or maybe you want to duplicate it and make a pattern out of it.
+Probably, you intend to use this star as part of a simple composition, or maybe you want to duplicate it and make a pattern out of it.

 There are so many options available!
 The “Star Tool” is perfect for creating a star shape, and like any other shape in Illustrator, it can be edited as you want.

-Step 1: Select the “Star Tool”.
+Step 1: Select the “Star Tool.”

 You can usually find it under the “Rectangle Tool” sub-menu.

-Click and hold, you will see a drop-down menu where you can pick the “Star Tool” from.
+Click and hold, and you will see a drop-down menu where you can pick the “Star Tool” from.

 Step 2: Define the Star settings.

 Click anywhere on the canvas.
 You’ll notice a “Star” menu box appear there, and pay attention cause here is where the crucial work is done!
-This is where you will enter all of the values that you want the star to have.
+This is where you will enter all the values you want the star to have.